 #

-# Define a function for sum of co-ordinates.
+# Define a function for sum of co-ordinate

 return x + y